gaberull/gaberull/README.md

 ####  Censored Demonstration of Supreme Systems Inc. Web Application

-- This version of the web application does not require the authentication that is built into the real web application
+- This version of the web application does not require user authentication like the real web application
 - This demonstration censors sensitive info of real people, but performs SQL queries on the actual active database
 - **[Demonstration Link](https://boolsa.io/censored/)**